MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

    ![Select target disk storage](Image to be inserted)

    This begins the migration process.
-For monitoring scheduled jobs, you can open another DPM console parallelly while the migration is in progress.
+For monitoring scheduled jobs, you can open another DPM console in parallel, while the migration is in progress.